USIU-Hackathon/guide/hackathon.md

 #### Demos

-Get the judges ready, call everybody back into the main room, and get ready for teams to show off their work.
+Everybody will be called back to the back into the main room, and the teams will get ready to show off their work.

-- Each team will receive between three and five minutes to describe their problem, how they intended to solve it, and demo what they come up with.
+- Each team will receive between three and five minutes to describe their problem, how they intend to solve it, and demo what they come up with.
 It’s a hard limit, and teams will be cut off if they go over the stipulated time.
 - Q&A's are allowed after each teams presentation (or only allow the judges to ask questions if the time available is not be adequate)

 **Keep things moving**: Part of the competition is being able to concisely describe what you did.